 Step 3: How to Install the Lens in Your DIY Smartphone Projector

 Take your magnifying glass and remove its handle.
-Trace the outline of the magnifying glass on the centre of the narrow side you’ve cut out.
+Trace the outline of the magnifying glass on the center of the narrow side you’ve cut out.

 Use the precision knife to cut out the outline so that the magnifying glass fits snugly in the opening you’ve made.
 Now you have your Lens side ready to be installed.